hsosa1966/FileTextSearch/README.md

 # FileTextSearch
-outputs equal lines of text in 2 files
+outputs equal lines of text from 2 files